 All Time Top Trainers & Jockeys

 Over the last decade or so it’s been Willie Mullins that has been the trainer to beat at Cheltenham.
-Since 2011, Mullins has won the top trainer award nine times.
-In 2022 his ten wins brought his total number of victories to 88, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer.
+Since 2011, Mullins has won the top trainer award ten times.
+In 2023 his six wins brought his total number of victories to 94, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer.

 History of the Cheltenham Festival